Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

 Walking is a great way to reduce your risk of developing osteoporosis.
 Studies show that people who walk for 30-45 minutes each day have less risk of breaking bones and developing conditions like arthritis.
 Walking for at least 30 minutes each day also improves balance and posture.

 Walking helps to improve balance and make stronger bones.
 As we age, our bones start to weaken.
-This leads to an increase in fractures and falls, which are very common in the elderly population.
+This leads to increased fractures and falls, which are very common in the elderly.

 It is a great way to help build your core muscles and avoid back pain.